Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- He's also rushed 47 times for 230 yards and five touchdowns, averaging 32.9 yards per game.
+- He has tacked on 230 rushing yards on 47 carries (plus five touchdowns), averaging 32.9 yards per game.

+- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Buccaneers.